Ethnography, Journey Mapping and IoT

 Furthermore, I wouldn’t want to wear my lovely leather watchband while playing sports, and I certainly wouldn’t want either of these devices strapped to my wrist while I’m sleeping.
 Somewhere along the way someone made design decisions that do not support the users’ needs.
 Since I don’t believe that they were being malicious, one has to conclude that they were simply ill informed about the needs of their users.

 How do real people use these devices in real situations throughout typical days?
 These are the types of questions that can only be answered by doing a deep dive into the way usage patterns are displayed by representative users.
-Ethnography and experience mapping are excellent methodologies when looking to gain these valuable types of insights.
+Ethnography and journey mapping are excellent methodologies when looking to gain these valuable types of insights.